art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

     * `required` but not added to namespace
     * `required` before all other files
     * *Use case: Fully control the load-order of your files by making a single-dash-file which, by definition will be loaded first, which in turn includes files in your custom order.*
+    * Example: `MyNamespace/-Foo.coffee` will NOT be included in `MyNamespace` at runtime

   * Underscores (_+): First-loaded Modules and Namespaces (after dash-files)
     * The namespace name for these files and directories does not include the underscore prefix(s).